jnozzi/cocoadev.com/markdown/NSTableView.md

 Actually, I had the same question as Alec, which is what led me to this page.
 What I wrote above is what I did for a single ("older-style") controller which handles all the different tables, but working with bindings and having Array Controllers for each table, this is what I have now come up with:

-(I'm working with General/PyObjC, so I translated this; forgive me if my Obj-C syntax is a bit off)
+(I'm working with PyObjC, so I translated this; forgive me if my Obj-C syntax is a bit off)

-// Make your own subclass of General/NSArrayController with the
+// Make your own subclass of NSArrayController with the
 // following overridden methods.

 - (void)awakeFromNib
 {
-    // register this instance to get notifications from itself General/[[NSNotificationCenter defaultCenter] addObserver: self
+    // register this instance to get notifications from itself [[NSNotificationCenter defaultCenter] addObserver: self
                                              selector: @selector(objectAdded:)
                                                  name: @"Object Added"
                                                object: self]